Apostolos172/uom/README.md

 # UoM

-This repository includes the most of my university exercises.
+This repository includes some of my university exercises.

 Interesting projects in this repository: